oracle/weblogic-deploy-tooling/README.md

 To enable the Variable Injector during the Discover Domain, you must place a json file named model_variable_injector.json into the WLSDEPLOY/lib directory.
 This file must be manually created and contain one of the pre-defined keywords and/or a CUSTOM designated file.

 A variable name substitution is only performed once for an attribute during the variable injector run.
 The first substitution is not replaced by any subsequent matches.

+The Discover Domain tool calls the variable injector after the model has been discovered and any filters processed.
+The subsequent model and variable file are then validated with the validator tool.

 The supported keywords are as follows: